Skip to Content

 Amount Per Serving: Calories: 240Total Fat: 14gCarbohydrates: 26gProtein: 3g

 What do you think of these easy Egyptian recipes?
 Do they make for a simple Egyptian meal, or would you substitute for something else?
 Let me know your thoughts in the comments below.
 Or swing over to our Facebook page and say hello!
-You can find our web story for these recipes here.
+You can find our web store for these recipes here.

 Wandering Wagars is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.